angelcctv/angelcctv/README.md

 <p align="center"> - FOR PT - usually sitting around at bakery clicking on people and reading their githubs! - </p>
 <p align="center"> - FOR PT - im way too scared to int with people on my own but i am usually social when people int first or im with friends!! :D - </p>
 <p align="center"> - kms/kys jokes are okay to say around me however im a little bit sensitive to it ^_^;; pls b nice to meee... - </p>
 <p align="center"> - this is probably somewhere on here already but for the TLDR'ers.
-DONT MAKE FREAKY OR ROMANTIC JOKES TO ME!!!!!!!! or around meee it makes me uncomfy - </p>
+DONT MAKE FREAKY OR ROMANTIC JOKES TO ME!!!!!!!! or around meee it makes me uncomfy (im bad at saying this to people so i will just.. silently be unomfortable if u do this and dont read my github... sorry) - </p>
 <p align="center"> - pls dni if you hate cats and/or dogs or really any animal for that matter. i think all animals should be loved - </p>
 <p align="center"> - vivziepop fans dniuid or you like the media and aknowledge the behaviors of the show or vivzie (aka support the art not the artist)! pls!! ^_^ - </p>